Structural study of TATB under detonation-induced shock conditions: Methods

 Detonation is synchronized with the APS bunch clock, thus permitting XRD from discrete 34ps rms X-ray pulses, which arrive every 153.4 ns during 24-bunch mode.
-The sample- detector distance was about 11cm.
+The sample to detector distance was about 11cm.
 Scattering intensity was recorded using an array of four identical area detectors (PI-MAX4 1024i ICCD, Princeton Instruments) focused on the output of an image intensifier \cite{Bagge-Hansen2015,Jensen2014,Gupta2012,Turneaure2016}.
 The image intensifier (Photek, MCP140) is equipped with a P47 phosphor and a LSO:Ce scintillator (DMI/Reading Imaging) that have decay times of 80 ns and 40 ns, respectively.
-Each of these cameras have \textquotedblleft Dual Image Feature\textquotedblright (DIF) capability that allows for two sequential image frames spaced at least 500 ns apart.
+Each of these cameras have \textquotedblleft Dual Image Feature\textquotedblright (DIF) capability that allows acquisition of two image frames spaced at least 500 ns apart.
 This way, a total of eight frames (noted as frames C1-C8 and separated by 153.4 ns) are recorded for each detonation event.
-Given that XRD images are rerecorded every 153.4 ns, $\thickapprox$10\% of the signal recorder in a given frame (XRD image) is expected to originate from the residual XRD image of the previously recorded frame e.g. in frame C3 a $\thickapprox$10\% residual intensity of frame C2 is recorded.
-The XRD intensity from different cameras (C1-C4) are normalized in intensity using the static images acquired for each camera before the detonation event for each run.
+Given that XRD images are rerecorded every 153.4 ns, a $\thickapprox$10\% of the signal recorded in a given frame (XRD image) is expected to originate from the residual XRD image of the previously recorded frame e.g. in frame C3 a $\thickapprox$10\% residual intensity of frame C2 is recorded.
+The XRD intensity from different cameras (C1-C4) are normalized in intensity using the static images acquired on each camera immediately before each detonation event.
+Aiming to acquire XRD images in time intervals shorter than 153.4 ns, we used different shots of identical setups, \emph{i.e.} both HEs under study and boosters were identical in the relevant shots.
+Aiming to ensure repeatability, we tested the identical setups under, at least, 2-3 shots with the same timing.
+In all shots the results were practically identical, with any difference in respect of time (shock front arrival) and Bragg peaks positions smaller than our experimental resolution.